Art Deco architecture of New York City: Common elements

-The demand for modern buildings was such that even architectural firms known for more restrained and classical designs adopted the new style.
-Cross & Cross's main practice was for discreet townhomes and banks, but in the late 1920s they produced modern skyscrapers such as the RCA Victor Building.
+The demand for Art Deco buildings was such that even architectural firms known for more restrained, classical designs adopted the new style.
+Cross & Cross's main practice was for discreet townhomes and banks, but in the late 1920s, they produced modern skyscrapers such as the RCA Victor Building.
 The 50-story skyscraper turned Gothic tracery into stylized lightning bolts.
 Another conservative firm that moved to modernistic designs was Walker & Gillette, whose best-known Art Deco building in New York is the Fuller Building.
-Buildings already being constructed were sometimes appended with Art Deco flourishes; the Paramount Building (1926) had an Art Deco clock tower appended to a Beaux-Arts base.
+Buildings already being constructed were sometimes appended with Art Deco flourishes; the Paramount Building at 1501 Broadway (1926) had an Art Deco clock tower appended to a Beaux-Arts base.
 These buildings were constructed either as headquarters for established and emerging companies, or else speculative projects where the money would be drawn from renting out the space in the new building.